WorksOnArm/equinix-metal-arm64-cluster/content/ci/openhpc.md

 a variety of common, pre-built ingredients required to deploy and manage an HPC Linux cluster including provisioning tools, resource management, I/O clients, runtimes, development tools, and a variety of scientific libraries.
-We currently support ARM and x86_64 on t wo OS distributions.
+We currently support ARM and x86_64 on two OS distributions.
 Any site interested in deploying an HPC cluster on ARM can potentially benefit from one or more packaged components and/or validated installation recipes.